fachat/MicroPET/README.md

 ![Picture of a MicroPET](images/upet.png)

+Some videos on the build process can be found here [YT 8-bit times](https://youtube.com/playlist?list=PLi1dzy7kw1iybjcUccgjCV4fhNH4IPWSx)

 ## Features

 The board is built with a number of potential features, not all of them have been implemented at this time.